joaopizani/paucasedmatura-src/site/src/en/blog/tech/2011-12-28_vim-macros.md

     @n

-That is, the _at_ (@) key, followed by the name of the register where the macro was stored.
+That is, the _at_ (`@`) key, followed by the name of the register where the macro was stored.
 And BOOM!
 It worked like a charm.
 So I gained confidence and tried:

     50@n

 That means I repeated the macro 50 times.
 It worked and was beautiful :D  Conclusion: macros in vim are useful AND easy to use, they even make sense!
 So, dear prospective, novice or veteran vim user, whenever you're repeating yourself and it's harder than a simple find/replace, press `q` and record a macro :)

-Important tip:  Macros in vim are COMPLETELY _context-free_.
+Important tip:  Macros in vim are **completely context-free**.
-What this means is that the EXACT SAME sequence of commands (including the same motions) will be executed when you replay the macro, regardless of where (in the ffile) you replay it.
+What this means is that the **exact same** sequence of commands (including the same motions) will be executed when you replay the macro, regardless of where (in the file) you replay it.
-So, my tip is: always use features like search (`/`) when recording a macro, so that you know you are in the right place when doing the edition...
+So, my tip is: always use features like search (`/`) when recording a macro, so that you know you are in the right place when editing...

 [1]: <http://en.wikipedia.org/wiki/Vim_(text_editor)>